ComptoxAI Databases¶

 - list

-- A list of graphs in the GDS graph catalog.
-If no graphs exist, this will
+A list of graphs in the GDS graph catalog.
+If no graphs exist, this will be the empty list

 - run_cypher(qry_str, verbose=True)¶